DogoSlav/writeups/Tryhackme/PickleRick.md

 We can now use `less` command to get the **second flag**.

 After while I tried `sudo -l` command to see if i can run anythink with privilages.
-It turned out that I have sudo on every command.
+It turned out that I have sudo on every command.<br>
 ![sudol](img/pickle-sudol.png)

 The ssh protocol of the machine supports only key login.